ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 --------------------

-Some of the more common use cases for parsing semi-structured text into Ansible native data structures when used with:
+Some of the more common use cases for parsing semi-structured text into Ansible native data structures include tasks that use:

 -  The ``when`` clause to conditionally run other tasks or roles
 -  The ``assert`` module for checking configuration and operational state compliance